lewiskirori/spotsonic/README.md

 ## Getting Started

-To get started with SpotSonic, go through the following steps:
+Getting started with SpotSonic, go through the following steps:

 1. Clone the repository:
     ```